spkr-beep/beep/INSTALL.md

 that package should have done most of those steps for you.
 The one notable exception should be the step adding users to the `beep` group.

+If this file leaves open an installation question, please file an issue at https://github.com/spkr-beep/beep/issues so we can see whether we can improve the documentation or the installation procedure on the beep side.

 Build requirements
 ==================